How to Get Slime Out of Carpet

 - To remove the remaining slime, follow the how-to remove wet slime steps above.

 Admit it—your house could be cleaner.
 That’s where we come in.
-Check out these tips and hints to get your house clean and keep it that way.
+Check out these cleaning tips and hints to make your house shine and keep it that way.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.